Daniel-Hug/tabbed-panels/README.md

 ## Styling

 You can use panels.css and/or your own custom CSS.
-Whenever a panel is open, it, its tab, and its `.tabbed-panels` wrapper all have an "**active**" class.
+Whenever a panel is open, the panel, its tab, and its `.tabbed-panels` wrapper all have an "**active**" class.

 ## Browser support
 Requires `getElementsByClassName`, `classList`, `forEach`, and `filter`.